Sheikha Moza Meets President Of Hariri Foundation

 (MENAFN- The Peninsula)

-Doha, Qatar: The Chairperson of Qatar Foundation for Education, Science and Community Development (QF) HH Sheikha Moza bint Nasser met Thursday, January 23, 2024, with HE Bahia Hariri, President of Hariri Foundation for Sustainable Human Development.
+Chairperson of Qatar Foundation H H Sheikha Moza bint Nasser met President of Hariri Foundation for Sustainable Human Development, H E Bahia Hariri, yesterday.

-Held on the margin of QF celebration of the International Day of Education at Qatar National convention Center, the meeting discussed potential avenues of collaboration between QF and the Hariri Foundation in the areas of family policy, education and sustainable human development.
+Held on the sidelines of QF's International Day of Education celebration at Qatar National convention Center, the meeting discussed potential avenues of collaboration between QF and the Hariri Foundation in the areas of family policy, education and sustainable human development.

 Legal Disclaimer: